rehierl/abstract-properties/10-2-family-of-scopes/_remarks.md

+# family of scopes
-a chapter on families of scopes
+- a chapter on families of scopes
 - a set-/order-based point of view
 - see - axiomatic set theory (AST)